rgabeflores/Task-Automation/README.md

 # Scripts
 These are basic Python 3.6 scripts that can be used and modified for a variety of situations.
-The purpose of these modules is to automate tasks for both Desktop and server clients.
+The purpose of these modules is to improve workflow by automating various computer tasks.

 ## Full List of Scripts
  * Audio Extractor